Distinguished Professor of Law

 - Linda E. Carter, The Importance of Understanding Criminal Justice Principles in the Context of International Criminal Procedure: The Case of Admitting Evidence on Appeal, in Gabriella Venturini and Stefania Bariatti (eds.), Liber Fausto Pocar: Individual Rights and International Justice (Giuffre Editore 2009).

-Courses: Criminal Procedure, Criminal Appellate Advocacy Clinic, International Criminal Law
+Courses: Criminal Procedure, Criminal Law, Capital Punishment, International Criminal Law